STEBBING PARISH COUNCIL

 * It assists where possible with the maintenance of the Church Yard and approaches.

 * It maintains the War Memorial at Church Corner.
-The Memorial is held by the Council “in trust for the inhabitants of Stebbing for ever that the memory of our brave fellow parishioners may be preserved imperishable and their names and deeds may never be forgotten”.
+The Memorial is no grade II listed and held by the Council “in trust for the inhabitants of Stebbing for ever that the memory of our brave fellow parishioners may be preserved imperishable and their names and deeds may never be forgotten”.

 * It provides and maintains street lights on the roads through out the village and in Bran End Fields but not those on developers’ roads (Garden Fields, Brookfields and Marshalls Piece)